Marketing analytics audit services and quick diagnostics

 Diagnostics typically run $2,500-$7,500

 Fixed fee.
 Clear scope.
 Most finish in 1-2 weeks.
 The point is not to drag out discovery.
 The point is to make the next decision obvious before more budget or team time gets wasted.
+If the diagnostic moves into a scoped build, the fee can be credited into that next engagement.

 Book a Discovery Call